poudelananda/Premier-League/README.md

 Process is as follows:
   * Data is web-scraped for each gameweek from the following source: https://fbref.com/en/comps/9/Premier-League-Stats
   * Data wrangling + cleaning
-  * Creating dashboard to analyze offense and defense analytics of each team.
+  * Visualziation regarding the performance of each team in the premier league for this season.